danakj/danakj.github.io/_posts/2023-01-14-trivially-relocatable.md

 it is that the position of each object in an array must be aligned, so the size must be a multiple of its alignment.

-In this case the alignment of `S` is going to match the alignment of its most-restricted member, which is the `int32_t`.
-The size and alignment of `int32_t` is 4, so the alignment of `S` is 4.
-Then we know the size of `S` must be a multiple of 4 (it's alignment), that is greater than or equal to 5 (the size taken by its fields).
-The result is that the size of `S` is 8, with 3 bytes of tail padding.

 ```cpp
 S arr[] = { S(1, 1), S(2, 2), S(3, 3) };

 S* p = &arr[0];  // A well-aligned pointer.
 p += 1; // Increments the pointer by the size of `S`.
 Must be well-aligned again.
 ```

+In this case the alignment of `S` is going to match the alignment of its most-restricted member, which is the `int32_t`.
+The size and alignment of `int32_t` is 4, so the alignment of `S` is 4.
+Then we know the size of `S` must be a multiple of 4 (it's alignment), that is greater than or equal to 5 (the size taken by its members).
+The result is that the size of `S` is 8, with 3 bytes of tail padding.

 Given that we understand the size of a type, the "data size" is the actual size of the data inside the type _excluding tail padding_.
 So the data size of `S` above would be `5`, which is